artyom-mameev/ps-fs-v1-unpacker/README.md

 ## Features

-- A simple user interface, which alerts the user about errors, warns about the possible irreversibility of operations and informs about the successful completion of actions, the result of which is not obvious;
+- A simple user interface, which alerts the user about errors, warns about the possible irreversibility of operations, and informs about the successful completion of actions, the result of which is not obvious;
 - Users can select specific files to unpack;
 - Users can select the folder in which the files should be unpacked;